 - under ExplorerIn the right pane, create the DWORD entry TaskbarLockAll (If not already), then give the value 1 (Value 0 unlocks settings for Taskbar)

 - then exit the regedit si restartyou have the system for changes made to take effect

 2. Lock settings Taskbarusing the Group Policy Editor

 - open Group Policy Editor (type: gpedit.msc in Run and give Enter) And navigate to User Configuration > Administrative Templates > Start Menu and Taskbar

 - identify the entry in the right pane Lock all taskbar settings (Not to be confused with entry Lock the taskbar) And double click on it

 - in the settings dialog, select EnabledThen click on Apply si OK

-If you wish to return to default settings sale Taskbaracquis (Or you can access the new settings / properties thereof), in registry Editor change the amount TaskbarLockAll from 1 in 0 (or remove entry altogether), and in Group Policy Editor change settings Lock all taskbar settings from Enabled in Disabled or not Configured.
+If you wish to return to the settings default but by Taskbaracquis (Or you can access the new settings / properties thereof), in registry Editor change the amount TaskbarLockAll from 1 in 0 (or remove entry altogether), and in Group Policy Editor change settings Lock all taskbar settings from Enabled in Disabled or not Configured.

-Note: Before making changes to system logs, create a backup of them.
-It is also recommended to create a restore point before changing the system default settings in the Group Policy Editor
+Note: Before making changes to system registries, make a backup of them.
+It is also recommended that you create a restore point before changing the settings default of the system in the Group Policy Editor

 STEALTH SETTINGS - How to block access to Taskbar Settings in Windows 7 and Windows 8/8.1